 - A. A student who has a class average between 65-69% after the final exam and has adhered to all conditions stipulated by the course coordinator (see F below) will qualify to take a remediation examination. - B. The remediation exam will be cumulative in nature. - C. The remediation exam content will be comparable in content and rigor to prior assessments. - D. Remediation exams will take place any time before the start of the following Semester.
 The exact date of the remediation exam will be determined by the course coordinator, following interaction with the student(s) concerned.
-Students will receive I/F in the semester until they pass the remediation exam. - E. Students will be allowed to take up to maximum 2 remediation exams per semester with a maximum of 4 in the entire NTDP program. - F. The coordinator will require that certain criteria are met by students for eligibility to participate in the remediation process.
+Students will receive I/F in the semester until they pass the remediation exam. - E. Students will be allowed to take up to maximum 2 remediation exam per semester with a maximum of 4 in the entire NTDP program. - F. The coordinator will require that certain criteria be met by students for eligibility to participate in the remediation process.
 These criteria include but are not limited to class attendance (if applicable), submission of a remediation plan, additional reading assignments, online completion of topic review activities, and any other stipulations set forth by the course coordinator. - G. Students will receive a grade of Incomplete F (IF) for the course until after the remediation process is complete.
 At the completion of the remediation process, the final course grade will be given. - H. A passing score (determined by the course coordinator) on the remediation exam and in any faculty-assigned remediation activities will result in a satisfactory grade for the course. - I. The maximum course grade for students after a remediation exam is 70% - J. Students who are enrolled in a course that they have previously failed are not eligible to take the remediation examination. - K. If there were extenuating circumstances negatively impacting a student or class during the semester that caused their final grade to fall between 60 and 65%; the course coordinator could appeal to the Curriculum Committee, and or Academic Progression and Retention Committee for a one time exemption to remediate the failing course(s).
 Extenuating circumstances include but not limited to: 1.
 Death of an immediate family member (child, mother, father, brother, sister, wife, husband, grandfather or grandmother).
 The student will be required to present the death certificate proving the said death.
 2. Active military duty/deployment with the certified document presented for review.
 3. Hospitalization for an extended period (greater than 3 weeks continuously) with the appropriate documentation validating such activity 4.
 The student would have met the requirements stated in F above.
 5. The student would have demonstrated successful progression (passing prior exams and quizzes) in the course prior to the extenuating event.

-- L. Removed for the NTDP program - M. Removed for the NTDP program
+L. Removed for the NTDP program

+M. Removed for the NTDP program

-Professional Practice Remediation
+Professional Practice Experience Remediation

-This remediation policy applies to the pharmacy practice experience within the context of the course.
-If the student receives an F (Fail) for a professional practice experience, a remediation opportunity will be provided for the student to repeat the pharmacy practice experience during the immediate summer semester and upon successful completion of the pharmacy practice experience he/she will be eligible for the December graduation or the following May graduation.
+This remediation policy applies to the pharmacy practice experience within the context of THE COURSE.
+If the student receives an F (Fail) for an advance pharmacy practice experience, a remediation opportunity will be provided for the student to repeat the pharmacy practice experience as detailed below.

+If the student in the NTDP Program fails an APPE Rotation, the student will have to repeat the APPE during the immediate Summer Semester and upon successful completion of the rotation he/she will be eligible for the December graduation.